hsharriman/ender/README.md

 - [ ] Improve the proof class structure / cleanup (always ongoing)
 - [ ] Make it so that hovering text doesn't cause the text to move
 - [ ] Static format
-- [ ] automate multiple format creation
+- [x] automate multiple format creation
 - [ ] fix layout of long-form
 - [ ] go through todos in files
-- [ ] make symbols bigger in linkedtext
+- [x] make symbols bigger in linkedtext
+- [ ] be able to render points
+- [ ] minifigures highlight on hover as well (for key terms)
+- [ ] hovering on point in long-form highlights wrong diagram label

 ## TODO for infra/study